shenmishajing/lightning_template/docs/core/optimizer_config.md

     weight_decay: 1e-2
 ```

-will construct a optimizer with three params groups as follow:
+will construct an optimizer with three params groups as follows:

 ```yaml
 -   [ backbone.layer0, backbone.layer3 ]